Keith-Khadar/Gh05t/Reading_EEG_Data/README.md

 9. **Expandable channel support**: The system supports an additional **ADS1299 module**, increasing EEG channels from **8 to 16**.

 ## Files
-1. **document_data.py**: This Python script is responsible for capturing and processing the EEG data received from the ESP32-C6 over the serial port.
+1. **document_data.py**: This Python script is responsible for capturing and processing the EEG data received from the ESP32-C6 over the serial port (formatted for viewing using OpenBCI GUI).
 2. **ReceiverCode/ReceiverCode.ino**: This Arduino sketch runs on the ESP32-C6, which acts as the receiver of the EEG data transmitted via WiFi (ESPNOW).
 3. **SenderCode/SenderCode.h**: Header file containing function prototypes and constants used by SenderCode.cpp and SenderCode.ino.
 4. **SenderCode/SenderCode.cpp**: This file implements core functions for acquiring EEG signals and transmitting them via ESPNOW.
 5. **SenderCode/SenderCode.ino**: The main Arduino sketch for the ESP32 (EEG signal acquisition & transmission).
-6. **Recorded_Data/eeg_data_to_file.py:** The python script for collecting and labelling blinking EEG data (10 seconds).
+6. **Recorded_Data/eeg_data_to_file.py:** The python script for collecting and labelling blinking EEG data (formatted for easy processing using machine learning model).
 7. **Recorded_Data/labeled_data folder** This folder has 10 csv files of labelled EEG data.
 8. **Recorded_Data/unlabeled_data folder** This folder has 10 csv files of unlabelled EEG data.
 9. **High_performance_board_protective_case/high_performance_board_protective_case.stl** The 3D model of a custom-designed protective case meant to safeguard a high-performance board from physical damage, environmental factors, and overheating.